-The host reads data from the color palette RAM by first writing the index of the first location to be read into this PEL Address Register (write only).
-When this is done, the RAMDAC loads the RAM data specified by the index into an 18-bit holding register.
-The contents of this 18-bit register are read out via three reads from the PEL Data Port.
-The data read during these reads consists of six bits of color information packaged into the six least significant bits of the port.
+The host reads data from the color palette RAM by first writing the index of the first location to be read into this register.
+When this is done, the RAMDAC loads the RAM data specified by the index into an eighteen bit holding register.
+The contents of this register are read out via three reads to the PEL Data Port.
+The data read during these reads consists of six bits of color information packed into the six least significant bits of the port.
 The two most significant bits of data during these reads are set to zero.
-The color information is delivered in the sequence: read, green, blue.
+The color information is delivered in the sequence: red, green, blue.
 After the three read cycles have completed, the contents of the PEL address register are automatically incremented by one.
-In this way, sequential locations can be read by sets of three reads from the PEL Data Port, 03C9.
+In this way, sequential locations can be read by sets of three reads from the PEL Data Port.